telerik/blazor-docs/components/toolbar/built-in-tools.md

 ## ToolBarToggleButton

+A toolbar toggle button has two states - normal and selected - and clicking it can toggle between them through two-way binding or an event.

 You can add multiple toggle  buttons to the Telerik Toolbar.
 To do that you should add the `<ToolBarToggleButton>` to the `<TelerikToolBar>`.

-You can customize the buttons using the following features:
+You can customize the toggle buttons using the following features:

 * `Selected` - `bool` - specifies whether the button is in selected state.
 You can use it with one and two-way data binding with the `SelectedChanged` event.
-For more information on how to handle the `SelectedChanged` event read the [Events]({%slug toolbar-events%}) article.
+For more information on how to handle the `SelectedChanged` event see the [Events]({%slug toolbar-events%}) article.

 * `Enabled` - `bool`, defaults to `true` - specifies if the button is clickable.